-Join us for a showing of the documentary on May 25 from 4-6pm.
-There will be a panel discussion immediately following the film.
+Join us for a screening of the documentary The West Is Burning on Tuesday, May 25th from 4-6pm Pacific/7-9pm Eastern.
+A panel discussion will immediately follow the film.

 For more information, visit westisburning.org.